The CCC Worker

 Today, Valley County is primarily known as a popular tourist destination, offering opportunities for outdoor recreation such as hiking, fishing, boating, and skiing.
 The area's rich history is still visible in the form of historic buildings, landmarks, and museums, providing a glimpse into the past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Valley County, Idaho.
+This timeline provides a concise overview of the key events in the history of Valley County, Idaho.

 • Established: 1917